-Share options and share appreciation rights with respect to no more than ordinary shares may be granted to any one individual in any one calendar year.
-The maximum aggregate number of shares that may be issued in the form of incentive share options shall not exceed the Initial Limit cumulatively increased on January 1, 2019 and on each January 1 thereafter by the lesser of the Annual Increase for such year or ordinary shares.
+The maximum aggregate number of shares that may be issued in the form of incentive share options shall not exceed the Initial Limit cumulatively increased on January 1, 2019 and on each January 1 thereafter by the lesser of the Annual Increase for such year or 4,254,741 ordinary shares.

-The 2018 Plan will be administered by our remuneration committee.
-Our remuneration committee has full power to select, from among the individuals eligible for awards, the individuals to whom awards will be granted, to make any combination of awards to participants, and to determine the specific terms and conditions of each award, subject to the provisions of the 2018 Plan.
-Persons eligible to participate in the 2018 Plan will be those full or part-time officers, employees, non-employee directors and other key persons (including consultants) as selected from time to time by our remuneration committee in its discretion.
+The 2018 Plan will be administered by our compensation committee.
+Our compensation committee has full power to select, from among the individuals eligible for awards, the individuals to whom awards will be granted, to make any combination of awards to participants, and to determine the specific terms and conditions of each award, subject to the provisions of the 2018 Plan.
+Persons eligible to participate in the 2018 Plan will be those full or part-time officers, employees, non-employee directors and other key persons (including consultants) as selected from time to time by our compensation committee in its discretion.

 The 2018 Plan permits the granting of both options to purchase ordinary shares intended to qualify as incentive share options under Section 422 of the Code, and options that do not so qualify.
-The option exercise price of each option will be determined by our remuneration committee but may not be less than 100% of the fair market value of our ordinary shares on the date of grant.
-The term of each option will be fixed by our remuneration committee and may not exceed 10 years from the date of grant.
-Our remuneration committee will determine at what time or times each option may be exercised.
+The option exercise price of each option will be determined by our compensation committee but may not be less than 100% of the fair market value of our ordinary shares on the date of grant.
+The term of each option will be fixed by our compensation committee and may not exceed 10 years from the date of grant.
+Our compensation committee will determine at what time or times each option may be exercised.

-Our remuneration committee may award share appreciation rights subject to such conditions and restrictions as it may determine.
+Our compensation committee may award share appreciation rights subject to such conditions and restrictions as it may determine.
 Share appreciation rights entitle the recipient to ordinary shares, or cash, equal to the value of the appreciation in our share price over the exercise price.
 The exercise price of each share appreciation right may not be less than 100% of the fair market value of the ordinary shares on the date of grant.

-Our remuneration committee may award restricted shares and restricted share units to participants subject to such conditions and restrictions as it may determine.
+Our compensation committee may award restricted shares and restricted share units to participants subject to such conditions and restrictions as it may determine.
 These conditions and restrictions may include the achievement of certain performance goals and/or continued employment with us through a specified vesting period.
-Our remuneration committee may also grant ordinary shares that are free from any restrictions under the 2018 Plan.
+Our compensation committee may also grant ordinary shares that are free from any restrictions under the 2018 Plan.
 Unrestricted shares may be granted to participants in recognition of past services or other valid consideration and may be issued in lieu of cash compensation due to such participant.
-Our remuneration committee may grant cash bonuses under the 2018 Plan to participants, subject to the achievement of certain performance goals.
+Our compensation committee may grant cash bonuses under the 2018 Plan to participants, subject to the achievement of certain performance goals.